How to stream the Grammys 2019 live

 Music lovers, listen up: The 61st annual Grammy Awards are almost here.
 Scheduled to start at 8:00 p.m.
 EST on Sunday, February 10, this year’s show will be hosted by 15-time Grammy winner Alicia Keys.
 And you can watch every minute from the Staples Center in Los Angeles live with a VPN.

-How do I watch the 2018 Grammy live stream?
+How to watch the 2019 Grammy live stream?

 CBS holds the broadcasting rights for the Grammys, so the best way to stream the Grammys is through CBS All Access.